Where is artificial intelligence science? Seven exotic artificial intelligence applications.

 3. Smart glasses for facial expression recognition for autistic people.

 The “Facial Recognition Software SHORE®” is a software developed by the Fraunhofer Institute IIS.
 It is built into a pair of data glasses designed to make everyday life easier for autistic people.
 Autistic people have to learn what expressions on their faces mean laboriously.
-These glasses are supposed to help out.
+These glasses help Autistic people to learn about facial expressions.

 It can look like this: when the face is smiling, the glasses show their wearer a red loaded bar next to the word “Happy”.